psanse/CliqueEnum/readme.md

 Terms and conditions
 -------------------------------

 This code is free to use **for research purposes only**. *Just remember it is a research prototype and may not work for you*.
+Please read the *legal.txt* file of the different blocks for more details concerning license.

 Acknowledgements
 -------------------------------